joinpursuit/ac-curriculum-web/unit3-server-mvc-with-node-express-and-sql/README.md

   - How to set up PostgreSQL locally
   - How to insert, update, delete, and query using SQL syntax
   - **Learning outcome**: Be able to write a filtered select query given a schema, be able to write a simple join
-- Recursion: 2 days
+- Trees & Graphs: 2 days (Carries over into the next week)
- - Recursive mult, fibonnaci, sum
- - Translating iterative functions into recursive ones, and vice versa
- - **Learning outcome**: Read and write recursive implementations of math and other common functions
- - **Learning outcome**: Understand runtime complexity and be able to explain the app's time complexity
+  - Binary trees: BSTs, Min/Max Heaps, logarithmic runtime; how to implement using structures with pointers, or for Heaps with arrays
+  - N-ary trees: Tries, B-Trees
+  - In order, pre-order, post-order traversals
+  - Graphs: Modeling social network, modeling subway trains; how to implement a graph
+  - **Learning outcome**: Build a binary or n-ary tree node
+  - **Learning outcome**: Identify the performance charateristics of a given implementation of a tree (insert, delete, lookup)

 ### Week 3